vert-x/vert-x.github.io/docs_md/core_manual_java.md

 ### HTTP Compression

 Vert.x comes with support for HTTP Compression out of the box.
-Which means you are able to automatically compress the body of the responses before those are send back the the Client.
+Which means you are able to automatically compress the body of the responses before they are sent back to the Client.
-If the client does not support HTTP Compression the responses are send back without compress the body.
+If the client does not support HTTP Compression the responses are sent back without compressing the body.
 This allows to handle Client that support HTTP Compression and those that not support it at the same time.

 To enable compression you only need to do: